 - Guided Buying, which allows you to tag certain suppliers and products as preferred, place restrictions on certain product categories, and more.

 - The Amazon Business American Express Card, which has no annual fee.

 - Extended terms for Pay by Invoice, meaning that your business can pay its monthly membership dues 45 to 60 days after invoice from Amazon instead of the usual 30-day payment terms stipulated in your Amazon Business Prime contact.

 Amazon Business offers discounts on millions of products.
 It also provides price breaks on multiunit purchases and allows the user to see multiple offers from a variety of sellers on a single page.

 The site offers quantity discounts and tiered pricing discounts for higher-volume purchases on select items.
 To show items for sale at a discounted price from participating sellers, you can click Request a Quantity Discount.

-Like the free shipping perk of Amazon Prime, Amazon Business accounts get Business Prime Shipping.
-That includes unlimited, free two-day shipping on eligible items.
-Customers can sign up for a Business Prime Shipping annual membership based on the number of users their business account has.
-It's $499 for up to 10 users, $1,299 for up to 100 users and $10,099 for more than 100 users.
+Just as Amazon users with free accounts can pay a yearly fee to opt into Prime and receive free same-day or two-shipping, Amazon Business users with free accounts can upgrade to Amazon Business Prime for unlimited, free two-day shipping on eligible items.
+Customers can sign up for a Business Prime Shipping annual membership based on the number of users their business account has, with memberships ranging from $179 to $10,099 per year.

 An Amazon Prime account can be linked to the business account for free.
 Prime membership makes you eligible for exclusive Prime Day deals during the company's annual sales extravaganza.
 Plus, if you use an Amazon Echo, Echo Dot, Echo Show, Echo Plus, Echo Spot, Echo Look, and Tap, as well as Fire TV, Fire tablets and a variety of third-party devices for voice ordering through Amazon's Alexa, you're eligible for even more deals.